rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

     - Neither, the code will fail if no `Test.class` file in a `META-INF/versions/9` directory
     - `Test.class` in the `META-INF/versions/10` directory
     - `Test.class` in the root directory (A)
+1. Do you need to make an import statement before creating an `ArrayList` in JShell
+    - Yes
+    - No (A)
+1. Which statement is true about JShell?
+    - It is an OS Utility
+    - It is a Java code editor tool
+    - It is a script tool
+    - It is a command line interface to execute a single Java command instantly (A)
+1. In which situations is the use of JShell beneficial?
+(Choose two):
+    - You want to create a test case by using JUnit
+    - You want to develop a GUI application
+    - You want to experiment with unfamiliar code (A)
+    - You want to simulate a scenario (A)
+1. Which command is valid at the JShell prompt?
+    - ````
+       int day
+        while(day < 10) {
+       System.out.println(day);
+       }
+       ````
+   - `package mypack;`
+   - `break`
+   - `import java.nio.file.*` (A)